 These are currently in testing across a small percentage of Twitter users on iOS, Android, and the web, a Twitter spokesperson was quoted as saying by The Verge.

 “The company is testing this feature after getting feedback from users that they realized they were suspended or locked and in read-only mode only after trying to tweet or follow new accounts,” the spokesperson added.

-The new notices spell out users’ status and provide some additional guidance for those who are locked or suspended.
+The new notices spell out users’ status and provide additional guidance for locked or suspended users.

 If you have been permanently suspended, you can submit an appeal, according to one notice, and if your account has been locked, that notice says most accounts get full access back in a week, the report said.

 Recently, the micro-blogging site said that it is testing a new feature where users will be able to upvote and downvote replies on tweets, saying this is still not a ‘dislike’ button.